thomasdavis/backbonetutorials/_posts/2011-01-27-what-is-a-router.md

 posturl: http://backbonetutorials.com/what-is-a-router
 ---

-h2.
-What is a router?
+# What is a router?

-p.
 Backbone routers are used for routing your applications URL's when using hash tags(#).
-In the traditional MVC sense they don't neccesarily fit the semantics and if you have read ""What is a view?":http://backbonetutorials.com/what-is-a-view" it will elaborate on this point.
+In the traditional MVC sense they don't neccesarily fit the semantics and if you have read "[What is a view?](http://backbonetutorials.com/what-is-a-view)" it will elaborate on this point.
 Though a Backbone "router" is still very useful for any application/feature that needs URL routing/history capabilities.

 Defined routers should always contain at least one route and a function to map the particular route to.
 In the example below we are going to define a route that is always called.